Logo

 Cryptographic key generation

-Afterwards, the ransomware will set up a communication line back to the cybercriminals behind the attack.
+Afterwards, the ransomware will set up a communication line back to the cybercriminals behind the attack, often using encrypted channels to avoid detection.
 They may use this communication line to download additional malware to the system and then start to create the cryptographic keys for encryption.

 Encryption